 Before a candidate comes into the office, just check up with them the day before.
 Confirm that they are still coming in, that they are still interested, and are as excited for the trial day as you are!

-It would be big let down for a candidate not to show up because they didn’t hear from you the day before just reassuring that everything is a go for tomorrow.
+It would be a big letdown for a candidate not to show up because they didn’t hear from you the day before.
+The world is a busy place, and you can’t expect every candidate to remember - though some will.
+It’s better practice to just reassure that everything is good to go for tomorrow.

 Step 5: Fill in the small details

 On the day of the job trial, make sure you are wearing something that is in line with how most people dress in the office with an extra touch of business class.